NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 	- Remove the chance of precedent
 		- Similar to cost-cutting strategy
 	- Remove someone from the decision process (i.e. if they are strongly attached to a problematic issue)
-		- Professor who had trained noone to take his place and decided to retire
+		- Professor who had trained no one to take his place and decided to retire

 **Contingent Agreements: you get something if something specific happens in the future**